Smaaken Waffle Sandwiches: Reception

 Erica Iannitti included Smaaken's namesake sandwich in Portland Monthlys 2014 list of six "great summer food cart sandwiches and wrote, "At once crisp and fluffy and subtly sweet, these waffles are so delicious in their own right that we might even prefer to eat them plain."
 Drew Tyson recommended the waffle sandwich with pork sausage and maple butter in Thrillist's 2014 overview of eateries at Tidbit Food Farm and Garden.

 In The Oregonians 2017 list of seven "great waffles to distract you this holiday season", Michael Russell said Smaaken had "[his] favorite of Portland's fleet of waffle and waffle sandwich food carts".
 Carrie Uffindell included Smaaken in Eater Portlands 2017 list of the city's "most worthy" waffles.
-Ben Coleman and Alex Frane included the waffle sandwiches in the website's 2024 overview of Portland's eighteen best breakfast sandwiches.
+The waffle sandwiches were also included in the website's 2024 overview of Portland's eighteen best breakfast sandwiches.

 In 2020, KGW included Smaaken in a list of Portland's four "favorite spots to score waffles on the cheap" and said, "With four stars out of 144 reviews on Yelp, the food truck and breakfast and brunch spot, serving waffles and more, has proven to be a local favorite for those looking for a cheap option."
 In 2023, a Fodor's guide said Smaaken "has developed a cult following" for the waffle sandwiches with bacon or vegan sausage with maple.
 Smaaken ranked first in the Best Food Cart category of Willamette Weeks 'Best of Portland' readers' poll in 2024.
 It was a finalist in the same category in 2025.